 A set of three buttons provide a means to change the contents of the OLED front panel display on Flex-6500 and Flex-6700 transceivers.
 When the Model button is selected, the radio's model name is displayed.
 When the Nickname button is selected, the nickname text is displayed.
 Tapping on the nickname field opens a keyboard so that the nickname can be changed.
 When the Callsign button is selected, the call sign text is displayed.
-Tapping on the call sign field opens a keyboard so that the call sign can be changed.
+Tapping on the call sign field opens a keyboard so that the call sign field opens a keyboard so that the call sign field opens a keyboard so that the call sign can be changed.

 Next is the Remote On enable/disable control.
 Tap the button to enable and disable this feature.
-When enabled, closing the RCA connector on the rear panel of the radio will power up the radio.
-Opening the connector will power down the radio.
+When enabled, closing the circuit in the RCA connector on the rear panel of the radio will power up the radio.
+Opening the circuit will power down the radio.